Mark Henry: Powerlifting career

 At the age of 19, Henry had already managed to qualify for the weightlifting competition at the 1992 Summer Olympics, where he finished tenth in the Super- Heavyweight class.
 Ten months before the 1992 Olympics, Henry had begun training with Dragomir Cioroslan, a bronze medalist at the 1984 Summer Olympics, who said that he had "never seen anyone with Mark's raw talent".
 After the Olympics, Henry became more determined to focus on weightlifting and began competing all over the world.
 In late 1992 he took the win at the USA Weightlifting American Open and further proved his dominance on American soil by winning not only the U.S. National Weightlifting Championships, but also the U.S. Olympic Festival Championships in 1993 and 1994.
 At the 1995 Pan American Games Henry won a gold, silver and bronze medal.

 Henry won the ADFPA U.S. National Powerlifting Championships in 1995 with a 2314.8 lb raw Powerlifting Total.
 Despite competing without supportive equipment in contrast to the other competitors, Henry managed to outclass the lifter in second place by 286 lb, defeating not only five-time IPF World Powerlifting Champion and 12 time USAPL National Powerlifting Champion Brad Gillingham, but also America's Strongest Man of 1997 Mark Philippi.
 In the process he set all-time world records in the raw deadlift at 903.9 lb and the squat without a squat suit at 948.0 lb as well as the all-time drug tested raw total at 2314.8 lb.
 Later that same year in October, he competed in the drug-free Powerlifting World Championships and won again, even though he trained on the powerlifts only sparingly—due his main focus still being on the two Olympic lifts.
-He not only become World Champion by winning the competition but also bettered his previous all-time squat world record to 953.5 lb and his all-time drug tested world record total to 2336.9 lb.
+He not only became World Champion by winning the competition but also bettered his previous all-time squat world record to 953.5 lb and his all-time drug tested world record total to 2336.9 lb.

 In 1996 Henry became the North America, Central America, Caribbean Islands (NACAC) Champion.
 He earned the right to compete at the Olympics by winning the U.S. National Weightlifting Championships in the Spring of 1996 for a third time.
 During his victory Henry became Senior US American record holder (1993–1997) in the Snatch at 396.83 lb, Clean and jerk at 485 lb, and Total at 881.8 lb, improving all of his three previous personal bests.
 No one in the history of the sports had ever lifted as much as him in the five competitive lifts—the snatch and the clean and jerk in weightlifting—the squat, bench press and deadlift in powerlifting.